 We are what we eat!

 Elfin dogs eat a variety of wholesome, high quality foods, all of which are grain free and most of which are essentially raw type food.
 We include frozen, dehydrated, & freeze-dried raw foods, fresh cooked meat, and a minimal amount of quality kibbles in the daily diet.
 In addition, dogs get daily egg yolk, sardine oil, NuVet supplement added to their food.
 We never use any treats or foods made in China!!
-Our preferred foods include Darwin's Natural Selections, Stella & Chewy's freeze dried patties, Grandma Lucy Pureformance dehydrated diets, and kibbles by Orijen, Wsyong, Nature's Logic, & Merrick.
+Our preferred foods include Darwin's Natural Selections, Stella & Chewy's freeze dried patties, dehydrated diets by Grandma Lucy and the Honest Kitchen, and kibbles by Orijen, Wsyong, Nature's Logic, & Merrick.

 All our chewies and treats come from www.bestbullysticks.com, which is a great company, based in Richmond, which carries products either from the USA, South America and/or New Zealand.
 They ethically refuse to carry products which are sourced from China or are not 'natural' products.